 Tucson Forward, Inc. (TFI) protects and enhances Tucson’s economy and the livability and property values of Tucson by promoting limited over-flights of quieter, safer military aircraft.
-TFI educates Tucson residents and government agencies about problems associated with the noise and safety of the aircraft.
-TFI works with other organizations, individuals, and government agencies to re-establish safety, health, and quiet enjoyment for the residents of all Tucson neighborhoods.
+TFI educates Tucson residents and government agencies about problems associated with the noise and safety of military aircraft.
+TFI works with other organizations, individuals, and government agencies. to re-establish safety, health, and quiet enjoyment for the residents of all Tucson neighborhoods.

 1. An annual meeting of Directors and Officers shall be held during the first quarter of each year at the date, time, and location established by the President.

 2. A quorum shall consist of 50% plus one of all Directors (excluding the President).

 3. Except for amendments to these Bylaws, all issues shall be determined by a majority vote of the quorum.